davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <a href="mailto:dforrest@g.harvard.edu">dforrest@g.harvard.edu</a>
 Virtual Office Hours: TBA

-I'm a PhD candidate in music theory (of all things!), and this is my second year as Head TF for GenEd 1080.
-I care a lot about beginner music learning, and especially about our responsibility to *design* music concepts, much like we design music products.
+I'm a PhD candidate in music theory, and this is my second year as Head TF for GenEd 1080.
+I care a lot about beginner music learning, and especially about our ability (and responsibility) to *design* music concepts, much like we design music products.
 I love how GenEd 1080 opens up creative possibilities that couldn't exist in an engineering or music course alone.

 Although I'm not leading a lab section this semester, I'll be very involved in the composition, theory, and music copyright sections of the course, as well as the instrument builds.
 I'm a great person to help you brainstorm ideas for your composition, or to help dream up a wild new tuning system or interface for your instrument.